-Nonetheless, this paper partly intends to address the Nigerian GR (a good case in Africa) as one of the series of agrarian reforms in the country since independence in 1960.
-Contrary to the claim of The Rockefeller Foundation that the first GR was not universal and that it stopped in Africa (The Rockefeller Foundation, 2006, p.
-1), SSA has, in one form or the other, had its share of the process although without much success.
-In Nigeria, for instance, interventionists policies aimed at agricultural intensification had always been in place during and after independence.
-Thus, the Nigerian GR "is a continuing process" (Akande, 2005, pp. 161-2).
+Nonetheless, this paper partly intends to address the Nigerian GR [a good case in Africa] as one of the series of agrarian reforms in the country since independence in 1960.
+Contrary to the claim of the Rockefeller Foundation that the first GR was not universal and that it stopped in Africa (The Rockefeller Foundation, 2006: 1), SSA has, in one form or another, had its share of the process, although without much success.
+In Nigeria, for instance, interventionist policies aimed at agricultural intensification had always been in place during and after independence.
+Thus, the Nigerian GR "is a continuing process" (Akande, 2005: 161-162).
 Over the years, policy issues have been woven around the importance of the agricultural sector in the Nigerian economy: provision of food and meat; employment; foreign exchange earnings; provision of industrial raw materials; and income generation for farmers and farm workers.
-With a population of about 150 million people, well over 70.0 per cent of the Nigerian population solely depends on agriculture.
+With a population of about 150 million people, well over 70 per cent of the Nigerian population solely depends on agriculture.
 Unfortunately, this sector has been besieged by myriads of problems ranging from socio-political, economic and environmental.
-Akande (2005, pp. 165-6) puts the bleak situation during the first decade of independence thus:
+Akande (2005: 165-166) puts the bleak situation during the first decade of independence thus:

-[...] the agricultural sector was characterised by little growth of output per capita, low productivity, pervasive illiteracy, static and poorly developed institutions, restrictive markets and unprogressive policy stance [...]
-The Green Revolution efforts at this period were not dispensed to make knowledge, inputs and marketing opportunities available to staple crop producers but to enhance the productive capacity of export crop producers.
-The policy makers did not see the apparent discriminating practice as having any long-term repercussions on the ability of the nation to feed itself [...].
+...the agricultural sector was characterised by little growth of output per capita, low productivity, pervasive illiteracy, static and poorly developed institutions, restrictive markets and unprogressive policy stance...The Green Revolution efforts at this period were not dispensed to make knowledge, inputs and marketing opportunities available to staple crop producers but to enhance the productive capacity of export crop producers.
+The policy makers did not see the apparent discriminating practice as having any long-term repercussions on the ability of the nation to feed itself...

 The observation above is a pointer to the lop-sidedness of the Nigerian agricultural sector.
-At the moment, Nigeria is ranked among the poorest countries in the world, with per annual capita income hardly reaching \$1,190 as compared to \$1,500 of the 1960s and 1970s (see World Bank, 2009a).
-Malnutrition has, thus, become a serious problem as 43.0 per cent of children under five years have stunted growth.
-Current statistics show that 27.0 per cent of the children are malnourished (World Bank, 2009b).
-About 36.0 per cent are underweight and nearly 10.0 per cent are being lost (Federal Office of Statistics (FOS), 1993; World Bank, 2009b).
+At the moment, Nigeria is ranked among the poorest countries in the world, with per annual capita income hardly reaching \$1190 as compared to \$1500 of the 1960s and 1970s (World Bank, 2009a).
+Malnutrition has thus become a serious problem as 43 per cent of children under five years have stunted growth.
+Current statistics show that 27 per cent of the children are malnourished (World Bank,

+World Sustainable 2009b).
+About 36 per cent are underweight and nearly 10 per cent are being lost (FOS, 1993, World Bank, 2009b).
 Some questions are then asked: why has Nigeria not been able to feed itself in spite of all the potentials residing within the country?
 What pro-poor policy reforms in agriculture have been introduced to alleviate food shortages?
 Why has the implementation of such seemingly pro-poor policy reforms not been effective?
 What is the way forward for a new GR in Africa as a whole?
-These are some of the questions that shall be addressed in this write-up.
+These are some of the questions that will be addressed in this paper.

-Thus, in finding a plan for this paper, I shall address the historical, socio-political and economic thrusts of the Nigerian agricultural sector as an African case in the next section; explore the features of the Nigerian GR and analyse the political and bureaucratic lapses in the introduction and implementation of the reform as an intended pro-poor initiative in the following section; make a critical analysis of the current push for a new GR in Africa in the penultimate section; and draw policy lessons from the debates of the 2008 Salzburg Conference on the proposed "Uniquely" African GR in the final section.
+Thus, in structuring this paper, I shall address the historical, sociopolitical and economic thrusts of the Nigerian agricultural sector as an African case [section 2]; explore the features of the Nigerian GR and analyse the political and bureaucratic lapses in the introduction and implementation of the reform as an intended pro-poor initiative [section 3]; make a critical analysis of the current push for a new GR in Africa [section 4]; and draw policy lessons from the debates of the 2008 Salzburg Conference on the proposed "Uniquely" African GR [section 5].